 While timber and plastic decking tended to be the go-to options in the past, both come with certain drawbacks.
 In the case of timber, lower durability and staining can reduce the lifespan of your deck.
 Plastic decking meanwhile, tends to be a less environmentally friendly option, creating significant amounts of non-degradable waste.

-Composite deck boards are an alternative option which meets both challenges, providing a durable and stain-resistant choice, while the use of recycled plastic minimises environmental impact.
+Composite deck boards are an alternative option that meets both challenges, providing a durable and stain-resistant choice, while the use of recycled plastic minimises environmental impact.
 Different types of decking offer different benefits.

 What is wood-plastic composite?